openstax/ce-styles/README.md

 # Documentation

 1. run `./scripts/generate-docs` to generate the SASS Docs
-1. run `./scripts/generate-guide` to generate the HTML Guide
+1. run `./scripts/generate-guide statistics` to generate the HTML Guide for a book
 1. open the generated file in your browser